Claim SOL on Solana: What It Means, Why It Happens, and How to Do It Safely

 Diagram showing how claiming SOL works

-The entire process happens on-chain.
-You remain in control of your wallet throughout.
+The entire process happens on-chain using the SPL Token close-account instruction.
+You remain in control of your wallet throughout — only the account owner (your wallet) can authorize closing.

 For wallet-specific guides and technical details, visit our documentation.